Brown-Puzzle-Club/bph-site/README.md

 - ...set up the database?

-  + The site is set up to use a `db.sqlite3` file in the root of this repository as its database.
-If this doesn't exist, Django will create a new empty database when you run `./manage.py migrate`.
-It's perfectly fine to start with this, but you won't have any puzzles populated and you almost certainly want to create a superuser.

-    If you just want to try out the website quickly with some sample data, you can run `./manage.py loaddata sample.yaml` (after `./manage.py migrate`) to load a sample hunt, an admin account (username and password `admin`), and a test account with a team (username and password `test`).
-You can view the templates used to render the puzzles in the [puzzles/templates/puzzle_bodies](puzzles/templates/puzzle_bodies) and [puzzles/templates/solution_bodies](puzzles/templates/solution_bodies) folders, which you can also base your puzzles/solutions off of.
+  + Local hosting the site should directly hook to our neon test database (email orion@brown.edu if you need access).
+A successful localhost should have this data connected already, and then all you need to do is go into `/admin` with the admin account given to you to make DB changes.

 - ...be a superuser?

   + Superusers are a Django concept that allows users access to the `/admin` control panel on the server.
 We have additionally set it to control access to certain site pages/actions, such as replying to hint requests from teams, or viewing solutions before the deadline. `./manage.py createsuperuser` will make a new superuser from the command line, but this user won't be associated with any team on the site (so it won't be able to e.g. solve puzzles).
-To fix this, you can either get a prepopulated `db.sqlite3` from a friend, hit the `Create team` button in the top bar on the main site to attach a new team to your user, or go into `/admin` and swap out the user on an existing team for your new one.
+To fix this, you can head to `/admin` to create a new Team and attach the user.

 - ...edit the database?